JonIsHere242/genetic-programming/README.md

 Contributions are welcome!
 Please feel free to submit issues or pull requests to enhance the library's functionality, performance, and documentation.
 When contributing, please ensure that your code adheres to the project's coding standards and includes appropriate tests and documentation.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MEME License - see the LICENSE file for details.

 ## Citation